bluzi/travis-buddy/README.md

 # TravisBuddy [![Build Status](https://travis-ci.org/bluzi/travis-buddy.svg?branch=master)](https://travis-ci.org/bluzi/travis-buddy) ![Heroku](https://heroku-badge.herokuapp.com/?app=travis-buddy-service&style=flat) <a href="https://www.statuscake.com" title="Website Uptime Monitoring"><img src="https://www.statuscake.com/App/button/index.php?Track=2MnfbAoOjQ&Days=1&Design=7" /></a>

-TravisBuddy is a cloud service that creates comments in failed pull requests and tell the author what went wrong and what they can do to fix it.
+TravisBuddy is a cloud service that creates comments in failed pull requests and tells the author what went wrong and what they can do to fix it.

 ## Why should I use it?

 * It takes 2 minutes to integrate TravisBuddy with your GitHub repository, assuming it's already integrated with TravisCI
 * It will save precious time to you and to your contributors, as you won't have to explain what went wrong, and they won't have to go through the whole build log in TravisCI.
-* It's free, open source and awesome.
+* It's free, open source, and awesome.

 ![TravisBuddy example comment](https://raw.githubusercontent.com/bluzi/travis-buddy/master/public/images/example.png)